-Often, you can find free (or at least low-cost) mediation services.
+Oftentimes, you can locate free (or at least low-cost) mediation services.
 If you live in a large city, chances are you can find these provided by local courts, bar associations, or not-for-profits.
 State and local governments actually give funding to such organizations, because judges and legislators would rather see disputes resolved outside of court when possible.

 As a result, many of these nonprofits have rosters of mediators (sometimes called "neutrals") who are experienced attorneys or retired judges.
 Some have backgrounds in community organizing, social work, or psychology.

 Examples of organizations that provide free mediation services include the New York Peace Institute in New York, the Center for Conflict Resolution in Chicago, and the Centre for Mediation and Dispute Resolution (CMDR) in Boston.

 Law schools are another venue to consider.
 Some have mediation "clinics," in which law professors and students work together to resolve conflicts for free.

 One advantage of contacting a law school's mediation clinic is that it might be willing to give a great deal of time to your case.
 Part of the goal is to help train students by showing them a real-life legal conflict.
 As a result, leading law professors with a great deal of conflict-resolution experience could be at your disposal for long sessions.
 Hiring such a person privately might be prohibitively expensive.